jina-ai/jina/README.md

 Jina is a neural search framework that empowers anyone to build SOTA and scalable neural search applications in minutes.

 ⏱️ **Save time** - *The* design pattern of neural search systems.
-Quickly build solutions of indexing, querying, understanding multi-/cross-modal data such as video, image, text, audio, source code, PDF.
+Quickly build solutions for indexing, querying, understanding multi-/cross-modal data such as video, image, text, audio, source code, PDF.

 🌩️ **Local & cloud friendly** - Distributed architecture, scalable & cloud-native from day one.
-Same developer experience on local, [Docker compose](https://docs.jina.ai/how-to/docker-compose/), [Kubernetes](https://docs.jina.ai/how-to/kubernetes/).
+Same developer experience on local, [Docker Compose](https://docs.jina.ai/how-to/docker-compose/), [Kubernetes](https://docs.jina.ai/how-to/kubernetes/).

-🚀 **Serve, scale & share** - Serve a local project with HTTP, WebSockets or gRPC endpoints in just minute.
+🚀 **Serve, scale & share** - Serve a local project with HTTP, WebSockets or gRPC endpoints in just minutes.
 Scale your neural search applications to meet your availability and throughput requirements.
 Share and reuse building blocks from [Hub](https://hub.jina.ai).

 🍱 **Own your stack** - Keep end-to-end stack ownership of your solution.
 Avoid integration pitfalls you get with fragmented, multi-vendor, generic legacy tools.
 Enjoy the integration with the neural search ecosystem including [DocArray](https://docarray.jina.ai), [Hub](https://hub.jina.ai) and [Finetuner](https://finetuner.jina.ai).